Get new recipes in your inbox

 Scallop ceviche with citrus juice and fresh plums.
 Contrary to what you might think, a dish of raw fish is actually a pretty common thing.

-Spinach and cheese empanada wrapped in filo pastry and baked in the oven, with honey and pine nuts topping.
-Spanish empanada meets Greek spanakopita!
+Spinach and cheese empanada wrapped in filo pastry and baked in the oven, with honey and pine nut topping.
+As good in filo as in handmade dough!

 Tarta de Santiago, traditional Spanish almond cake.
 Three basic ingredients and no electric appliances required: that’s St James’ cake, or tarta de Santiago.
 It’s a Galician specialty going back to Middle Ages;